Dome (geology)

-A dome is a feature in structural geology consisting of symmetrical anticlines that intersect each other at their respective apices.
+A dome is a feature in structural geology where a circular part of the Earth's surface has been pushed upward, tilting the pre-existing layers of earth away from the center.
+In technical terms, it consists of symmetrical anticlines that intersect each other at their respective apices.
 Intact, domes are distinct, rounded, spherical-to-ellipsoidal-shaped protrusions on the Earth's surface.
-However, a transect parallel to Earth's surface of a dome features concentric rings of strata.
-Consequently, if the top of a dome has been eroded flat, the resulting structure in plan view appears as a bullseye, with the youngest rock layers at the outside, and each ring growing progressively older moving inwards.
+A slice parallel to Earth's surface of a dome features concentric rings of strata.
+If the top of a dome has been eroded flat, the resulting structure in plan view appears as a bullseye, with the youngest rock layers at the outside, and each ring growing progressively older moving inwards.
 These strata would have been horizontal at the time of deposition, then later deformed by the uplift associated with dome formation.

 Formation mechanisms

 There are many possible mechanisms responsible for the formation of domes, the foremost of which are refolding, diapirism, igneous intrusion, and post-impact uplift.